ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/refresh-entity.java.markdown

-# Session : How to Refresh an Entity
+# Session: How to Refresh an Entity

 To update an entity with the latest changes from the server, use the `refresh` method from `advanced` session operations.